 Czech radicals confront Soviet tanks in Prague, August 20, 1968.

-All papers must be typed, proofread and copyedited before they're submitted.
-They must also meet the requirements as to length and format.
-Papers that fall short of these minimal standards will have to be revised and resubmitted.
+Like all papers for his course, the essay should be typed in a standard font and double-spaced.
+It should also be proofread and copyedited before it's submitted.
+Papers that fall short of these minimal standards or do not meet the requirement as to length will have to be revised and resubmitted.

 back to top